Ryflin/youtubeHider/README.md

 There are currently 3 commands availible to users: search, channel, and vidNum;
 Search is the default command.
 It calles youtube's search function.

-/channel this searches channels by name and displays all the videos on a channel (limited by maxVids.txt)
+/channel searches channels by name and displays all the videos on a channel (limited by maxVids.txt)

+/vidNum allows the user to change the maximum number of videos displayed per page

+# Testing
+All testing was done mannually.